 Records do not show details concerning many of the original members.
 Most were farmers or land owners.
 There were two physicians, a lawyer, a postal worker, and a pharmacist.
 It appears that they were typical Sumner County residents of that time.

-John T. Alexander Post 17 was named in honor of the first resident killed as a result of enemy hostilities in World War I. He served as a private in the U.S. Army.
+John T. Alexander Post 17 was named in honor of the first resident who died in World War I. He served as a private in the U.S. Army.

 Throughout John T. Alexander Post 17’s history, our organization has met the responsibilities of the American Legion by dedicating ourselves, as veterans, to serving veterans in need, their widows and orphans, upholding and defending the Constitution of The United States of America, promoting Americanism and Patriotism, community service, support of charities and civic affairs, and all activities associated to God and Country while educating and teaching young people to be responsible and capable leaders of the future.